keymanapp/help.keyman.com/Readme.md

     --data '{"action":"push","ref":"refs/heads/staging"}' \
     http://localhost:30900/api/deploy
 ```
-This simulates enough of GitHub webhook event, to pass validation on the responder.
+This simulates enough of a GitHub webhook push event to pass validation on the responder.

+### Clean up after testing

-4. Remove the k8s pod and resources, to delete everything do:
+To remove the k8s pod and resources, and delete everything do:
 ```bash
 $> kubectl --namespace=keyman delete {pod,cm,svc,secret,pvc}/help-keyman-com
 ```